Love Boat (song)

 "Love Boat" (also known as "Love Boat Theme" and "The Love Boat") is a 1977 song performed by American singer and actor Jack Jones, used as the theme song in American television series The Love Boat, when it was in its first nine season-run on TV from 1977 to 1986, on ABC.
 It was later covered by numerous artists.

 Song information

-The song was composed by Charles Fox to the lyrics by Paul Williams.
+The song was composed by Charles Fox, and the lyrics by Paul Williams.
 It was recorded as the theme song for the popular American TV series The Love Boat (later known in its short-lived two season revival as Love Boat: The Next Wave from 1998 to 1999), broadcast between 1977 and 1986 and originally aired on ABC.
 Jones's version was used in all seasons apart from the ninth, where it was replaced by Dionne Warwick's version.

 Jones released the track as a single in 1979 as "Love Boat Theme", with a cover of the Barry Manilow song "Ready to Take a Chance Again" on side B. In the same year, the song appeared on Jones's album Nobody Does It Better, this time billed as "The Love Boat".